ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/content_aware_cache.md

 !!! caution "X-Location-Id use is deprecated"

     `X-Location-Id` is deprecated and will be removed in future.
-    For rendering content it is advised to refactor to use Content View, if not applicable `ContentTagInterface` or lastly manually output tags.
+    For rendering content it's advised to refactor to use Content View, if not applicable `ContentTagInterface` or lastly manually output tags.

 ## Response tagging in templates